HP Graphic Solutions

 Death Wish Coffee is all about branding.
 Their product stands out from the rest in its black matte bag featuring a skull and crossbones.
-You can’t walk by without noticing it.
+You can’t walk by this coffee packaging without noticing it.

 In the past, due to the variety of products they offer, they would buy blank coffee bags, produce printed labels and sticker each one.
 As the brand grew in popularity this became too cumbersome.
 The cost of traditional printing was also expensive with significant minimums.

 Roastar, a custom coffee packaging manufacturer, introduced Death Wish Coffee to digital print which turned out to be the right solution for them.
 Roastar is committed to offering their customers quick turnaround times at quantities they actually need.

 “With the wider-format of the HP Indigo 20000 Digital Press, we are able to offer faster turnaround for on-demand client orders,” says Roastar President Will Reif.
 “But the press’ 30-inch width also provides the opportunity to create new bag designs and styles to enhance our offering to the market.”

 Many brands go to Roastar because they just need a small quantity of pouches.
 Death Wish often needs quick turnaround for volumes of 10,000 to 20,000, so with the HP Indigo 20000 Roastar is able to deliver quickly, with amazing quality, in an affordable manner.